joshbegley/nyt-latest/README.md

 `Thousands of mourners gathered in Oslo for the funeral of King Harald V on Wednesday.
 Royal families and heads of state attended the ceremony.
 Harald, who died in August, was 89.`\
 https://www.nytimes.com/video/world/europe/100000011141711/norway-king-harald-funeral.html

-**Live Updates: A Surprise Fetterman Video Jolts Trump’s Midterm Convention**\
+**Live Updates: Trump to Address Convention Soon After Surprise Fetterman Video**\
 `The video appearance by Senator John Fetterman, a Pennsylvania Democrat alienated from his own party, could fuel speculation about his political future.
-Mr. Trump is scheduled to speak later tonight in Dallas.`\
+Mr. Trump is scheduled to close the first night of the gathering in Dallas.`\
 https://www.nytimes.com/live/2026/09/09/us/rnc-trump-midterm-convention-updates